-As well as developing the use of the outdoors in a range of their lessons, during our MMADDD Fridays, each class will have ‘enrichment’ sessions with Miss Jones and Miss Lay.
-Children will take part in groups of ten and will have a chance to experience three enrichment sessions in each rotation.
-The enrichment sessions will include planting and growing, forest schools and environment development.
+As well as developing the use of the outdoors in a range of their lessons, during our MMADDD Fridays, each class will have ‘Forest School’ sessions with Mrs O'Meally, Miss Jones and Miss Lay.
+Children will take part in groups and will have a chance to experience a range of enriching activities in each rotation.

 It is our hope that, as well as engaging with the outdoor environment, the children will have practical experiences to develop things that they have learnt in lessons like science, maths, design technology and even develop communication and teamwork in the process.